-Power pumping and Cluster pumping can be tools in your lactation toolbox for increasing your milk supply.
+Power pumping and Cluster pumping can be tools in your toolbox for increasing your milk supply.
 There may be times during your nursing and pumping experience when you need a little boost for your milk supply.
 Both of these methods can supercharge your milk production.
 The methods vary slightly.
 One may fit better into your day than the other.
-Give them each a try to see which method works best for you.
+Give them each a try to see which way works best for you.

-Stimulation of nursing or pumping signals the release of milk with the help of oxytocin.
-(1) The let down or milk ejection reflex makes the milk already in the breast flow.
-Oxytocin may begin working just with the thought of breastfeeding or hearing your baby begin to rouse.
-It is increased when you are in skin-to-skin contact with your baby, looking at a photo or video of them or by smelling your baby’s scent on a blanket.
+Stimulation of nursing or pumping releases the hormone oxytocin, which signals milk release.
+(1) The let down or milk ejection reflex triggers the milk stored in the breast flow.
+Oxytocin may begin working with the thought of breastfeeding or hearing your baby rouse.
+It increases when you are in skin-to-skin contact with your baby, looking at a photo or video of them, or by smelling your baby’s scent on a blanket.
 You may feel a tingling sensation in your breasts or begin to leak milk.

 Prolactin is a hormone responsible for making milk.
-As milk is removed by your baby, hand or pump, prolactin levels rise and signal more milk to be produced and refill the open spaces like refilling a cup.
+As milk is removed by your baby, hand, or pump, prolactin levels rise, signaling more milk to be produced and refilling the open spaces like refilling a cup after drinking some of the water it held.
 Prolactin levels are highest about 30 minutes after beginning to nurse or pump.
-(2) So, each time that some milk is removed, prolactin rises.
-Waiting long periods of time between milk removals, tells the body, “Hey, we don’t need that much milk so slow down production.”
+(2) So, each time that any milk is removed, prolactin rises.
+Waiting extended periods of time between milk removals tells the body, “Hey, we don’t need that much milk, so slow down production.”

 Large quantities of milk do not need to be removed for this important refilling message to be sent.
-In fact, full breasts can mean slower milk production, but less full breasts means faster and more constant milk production.
-(3) Research also shows that when the breasts are emptied more frequently and therefore less full, the fat content of the milk expressed is higher than when the breasts are more full.
+In fact, full breasts can mean slower milk production, but less full breasts mean faster and more constant milk production.
+(3) Research also shows that when the breasts are emptied more frequently and, therefore, less full, the fat content of the milk expressed is higher than when the breasts are more full.
 (4)

 - It increases and keeps prolactin levels elevated for an extended period of time which can increase overall milk production.